joeapodaca/kickstarter-analysis/README.md

 No plays were canceled and I thought formula was wrong.
 Had to go back and manually sort the data to confirm.

 ## Results
-Louise needs fundraise in May and should keep the funding goal less than 1000.
+For Louise to be successful Louise needs launch her fundraiser in May and should keep the funding goal less than 5000.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-The best month to lanuch a fundraiser for Theater is in May.
-The least successful month to launch a fundrasiser for Theater is in December.
+The best month to launch a fundraiser for Theater is in May.
+The least successful month to launch a fundraiser for Theater is in December.

 - What can you conclude about the Outcomes based on Goals?
 Plays with goals under 5000 are the most likely to succeed.
 Goals from 5000 to 25000 have about a 50 percent chance of succeeding.
 Goals from 25000 to 35000 and over 50000 have a low percentage of succeeding, but from 35000 to 45000 the success jumps back up with 66 percent chance of succeeding.
-However plays with a goal from 45000 to 49999 never succeed.
+However, plays with a goal from 45000 to 49999 never succeed.

 - What are some limitations of this dataset?
 The total number of projects with high fundraising goals is a very small sample size.
-There is no catagory for the plays which may contribute to them being successful.
+Although none of the fundraising from 45000 to 49999 succeeded there was only one.
+The smaller number of data points can skew the data.
+There is no category for the plays which may contribute to them being successful.
+Breaking the plays into different categories may add more detail on why a play is successful or not.

 - What are some other possible tables and/or graphs that we could create?
-Analysis of outcomes based on goals by country.
-Analysis of outcomes based on goals by staff pick.
+Analyzing the outcomes based on goals by country.
+Some countries may not like plays.
+Analyzing the outcomes based on goals by staff pick.
+Should Louise be listening to her staff on their picks?